-Prior to joining UNC-Chapel Hill, Characklis spent two years as director of Resource Development and Management at Azurix Corp., where his responsibilities centered around assessing the technical and financial merits of water supply development projects throughout the U.S., including most of the western states.
-Before entering the private sector, he spent two years in Washington, D.C., as a fellow with the National Academy of Engineering (NAE) where he co-authored a study on industrial environmental performance metrics for U.S. manufacturers and conducted work related to market-based reform of environmental policy.
+Prior to joining UNC, Characklis served as director of Resource Development and Management at Azurix Corp. (a subsidiary of Enron Corp.). where his responsibilities centered around assessing the technical and financial merits of water supply development projects.
+Before entering the private sector, he spent two years in Washington, D.C., as a fellow with the National Academy of Engineering.

 Ph.D., Environmental Science and Engineering, Rice University, 1999

 M.S., Environmental Science and Engineering, Rice University, 1994

 B.S., Materials Science and Engineering, Johns Hopkins University, 1989

 (superscript indicates a Student (M/D), Post-doctoral Fellow (P) or Research Faculty (R) working with Dr. Characklis)

 Zeff, H. B.P, Hamilton, A. L.D, Malek,, K., Herman, J. D., Cohen, J. S., Medellin-Azuara, J., Reed, P. M. and G. W. Characklis (2021).
 “California’s Food-Energy-Water System: An Open Source Simulation Model of Adaptive Surface and Groundwater Management in the Central Valley, Environmental Modelling and Software, 141, 105052 https://doi.org/10.31224/osf.io/sqr7e

 Cuppari, R., I.M, Higgins, C. W. and G. W. Characklis (2021).
 “Financial Analysis of Co-locating Agricultural Production and Solar Power Generation,” Applied Energy , 291, 116809, https://doi.org/10.1016/j.apenergy.2021.116809